theobald-software/kb.theobald-software.github.io/content/_xtract-universal/where-clause-editor-lists.md

 ### SELECT Statement

 SELECT statements can be used to select data from SAP tables, see [ABAP Documentation: Open SQL SELECT](https://help.sap.com/doc/abapdocu_750_index_htm/7.50/en-us/abapselect.htm).<br>
-The following example statement returns all the active customers (rows in the table KNA1) that have a sales document in the table VBAK for sales document header data.
+The depicted example statement returns all the active customers (rows in the table KNA1) that have a sales document in the table VBAK for sales document header data.

 {: .box-note }
 **Note:** The usage of SELECT statements is only possible as of SAP Release 7.40, SP05.